polkadot-fellows/RFCs/text/0078-merkleized-metadata.md

 ### Metadata digest

 The metadata digest is the compact representation of the metadata.
 The hash of this digest is the *metadata hash*.
-Below the type declaration of the `Hash` type and the `MetadatDigest` itself can be found:
+Below the type declaration of the `Hash` type and the `MetadataDigest` itself can be found:

 ```rust
 type Hash = [u8; 32];